Shrey Patel

 What has been the most surprising part of your Rice Business experience?

 The connection I have with my professors has been the most surprising part to me.
-Most professors at Rice Business know you by your first name and are always willing to take the time to help you through class work and career-related goals, as well.
+Most professors at Rice Business know you by your first name and are always willing to take the time to help you through class work and career-related goals.

 What has been your favorite thing about your Rice Business experience?